 - do they have the evidence to prove that you somehow attacked a police officer?

 So, pick up the phone.
 Make the call.
-We'll talk about the whole situation and see what your best approach is moving forward in your criminal case, so you get the best result.
-Hedding Law Firm is based in Los Angeles County and offers a free case review by phone or use the contact form.
+We'll discuss the whole situation and determine your best approach to moving forward in your criminal case so you get the best result.
+Hedding Law Firm is based in Los Angeles County and offers a free case review by phone or using the contact form.